Student Frequently Asked Questions:

 - Participants must complete the full duration of the program.

-- Participants must present their work at Medical Student Research Day.
+- Participants must attend Orientation Day and present their work at Medical Student Research Day.

-What is the process of applying for the summer research program?
+What is the process of applying for the Summer Research Experience?

 - BCOM faculty interested in serving as mentors submit their projects for students to choose from.
 Students interested in participating must fill out an online application through the “How to Apply” link and choose up to 3 of their favorite projects.
 Faculty are notified of the students that chose their project(s), and will submit their preferences.
 Program applicants are then matched with projects using a combination of the rankings provided by the applicants, faculty preferences, and the details of the research interests outlined within the application.

-What is the time commitment for the summer research program?
+What is the time commitment for the Summer Research Experience?

-- The Medical Student Summer Research Fellowship Program is 6 weeks long.
-It begins the week after the spring session ends in May and culminates during orientation week in July.
-The poster session will be held during Medical Student Research Day on July 19th, 2019.
+- The Medical Student Summer Research Experience is a 6-week long program.
+It begins the week after the spring session ends in May with Orientation Day, and culminates during orientation week in July with Medical Student Research Day.

 What is the typical workload and what is expected of me?

 - Although, the workload and expectations will vary from project-to-project, and can vary from week-to-week for any given project, participants are not expected to work more than 40-hours per week.
-Furthermore, participants are expected to complete the full duration of the program and present their work at Medical Student Research Day.
+Furthermore, participants are expected to attend Orientation Day, complete the full duration of the program, and present their work at Medical Student Research Day.